JacobRex/limitlessrpg/docs/index.md

   - title: Open Source
     details: Limitless is proudly released under the Open RPG Creative license (“ORC License”) for others to use.
 ---

+## How To Use This
+Use Limitless in your game by adding the text "A [Limitless](https://jacobrex.github.io/limitlessrpg/) roleplaying game" somewhere in your document.

+### Acknowledgements
+* Many influences from [The Black Hack](https://www.drivethrurpg.com/en/product/255088/the-black-hack-second-edition) by David Black
+* Warning: this game contains [Deadly Weapons](https://jacobrex.itch.io/deadly-weapons).